googleforgames/global-multiplayer-demo/README.md

 [agones-deploy-pipeline](https://console.cloud.google.com/deploy/delivery-pipelines/us-central1/global-game-agones-gameservers)
 delivery pipeline to review the rollout status.
 Cloud Build will create a Cloud Deploy release which automatically deploys the game server Fleet to the global set of Agones Clusters sequentially using [Cloud Deploy Automations](https://cloud.google.com/deploy/docs/automation), starting with the `asia-east1` region first, and with a (by default) 300s wait in between each region.
-The Fleet can be deployed manually to the next region in the queue by pressing the `promote` button within the Pipeline visualization or by running the following gcloud command:

 #### Retrieve Game Client